jaisharshita/Roll-The-Ball/README.md

 User Interface: A UI system is added for tracking the player's score, his health etc. <br> Sound Effects: Integration of sound effects with collectibles, winning, and collision of the player with obstacles. <br>

-(Open the Project, taking into consideration that Unity should be installed on your machine) <br>

 GETTING STARTED: After the project opens in Unity, press the Play button. <br>

 HOW TO PLAY: <br>